A woman in Born Free uniform with South African school children in school uniform

 A community clean up organised by Born Free in South Africa

-Local governments often struggle to meet the needs of small towns in rural settings when it comes to providing sufficient waste management.
-However, these rural towns produce a lot of waste which can become damaging to the environment.
+Local governments often struggle to provide sufficient waste management to small towns in rural settings such as Paterson and Alicedale.
+However, these towns still produce a lot of waste, which can become damaging to the environment.